Puntalytics/Puntalytics.github.io/2023draftfits.md

 ---
 # 2023 Draft Fits

 Last year we did a punters-only mock draft, and correctly predicted the Ravens to draft the first punter, in the 4th round.
 We were scorned and rejected for it (jk no one really cared, it’s fine).
 This year, there are neither enough draftable punters, nor enough teams for whom it makes any sense to draft a punter for us to repeat the exercise.
-Instead, we’re just giving you our best fits for our top 5 guys.
+Instead, we’re just giving you our best fits for our top-5 guys.
 There are very, very few teams left with question marks at punter (probably some foreshadowing about what the NFL sees in this draft class).
 It would not be a shock if only one punter gets drafted.
-That said, read on for some PUNTER CONTENT!
+That said, read on for some **PUNTER CONTENT!**

 ### Bryce Barringer - Rams

-The Rams currently employ 0 punters and have three fifth round picks, three sixth round picks, and two seventh round picks.
-They’re a great candidate to draft a punter, and their wealth of picks in the 5th and 6th round make them a good bet to draft the first punter.
+The Rams currently employ zero punters and have three fifth round picks, three sixth round picks, and two seventh round picks.
+They’re a great candidate to draft a punter, and their wealth of picks in the fifth and sixth round make them a good bet to draft the first punter.
 Barringer’s elite ceiling should make him an attractive pick.

 ### Brad Robbins - Patriots